Idanha, Oregon

-Idanha /ɪˈdænə/ is a city on the Marion County/Linn County line in Oregon, United States, on Oregon Route 22 and the Santiam River.
+Idanha /ɪˈdænə/ is a city on the Marion County/Linn County line in Oregon, United States, on Oregon Route 22 and the North Santiam River.
 The population was 156 at the 2020 census.

 The Marion County portion of Idanha is part of the Salem Metropolitan Statistical Area, while the Linn County portion is part of the Albany–Lebanon Micropolitan Statistical Area.

+In 2015, the city's mayor, Cletus Moore, was arrested and charged with felony possession of methamphetamine.

 Geography

+Idanha is in eastern Marion and Linn counties, with the North Santiam River forming the county line and separating the two settled areas within the town limits.
+The area on the southern, Linn County side is shown on U.S. Geological Survey maps as New Idanha.
+Oregon Route 22 runs along the northern, Marion County side of the river and leads west 56 mi to Salem, the state capital.
+In the other direction Route 22 leads east and south 26 mi to U.S. Route 20 at Santiam Junction.